MTraveller/cotal-drf/README.md

          -  press save.
       5. Open `render.yaml` and make any changes to reflect your project, fromGroup(env group name from step 3),  names, region etc.
          - find available [regions here](https://render.com/docs/regions "render.com/docs/regions")
-      6. In the same terminal window, or open a new one if closed and cd to project folder.
+      6. In the same terminal window, or open a new one if closed, and cd to the project folder.
       7. Do: `git add .` "Press Enter"
       8. Do: `git commit -m "Your Message"` "Press Enter"
       9. Do: `git push -u origin main` or `git push` if upstream is set "Press Enter"